suit/pubg-killfeed-flags/README.md

 <img src="killfeed-preview.png" alt="PUBG killfeed with flags and numbers">

 This is based on Kowo version shared on his [YouTube video](https://www.youtube.com/watch?v=8OWbQ_wXhpk).
 The order of flags is consistent, so you can play with someone using his version.

 Loved the idea of flags.
 They are easier to remember and always liked them.
 I created this project to improve the readability and add numbers to provide compatibility if you play with people not using the flags.

+The project itself was derived from Ciseur and his [ciz-pubg-killfeed-flags]( https://github.com/Ciseur/ciz-pubg-killfeed-flags), the major improvement is the detail especially in replays and spectator cam.

 The flags sourced from [Wikimedia Commons](https://commons.wikimedia.org/wiki/Category:National_flags_of_countries).